-- listening to and creating variations on books with rhyming or alliteration - singing certain songs

-- (e.g., "Willoughby, Walloughby..."; "Down by the Bay"; "The Name Game"; "Apples and Bananas") - sorting pictures and objects by a sound or sounds in their name - games and transitions that feature play with sounds (e.g., alliteration games, a transition that asks all children whose name begins with the mmm sound to move to the next activity) - "robot talk" or the like (e.g., the teacher has a puppet say the sounds "ffffff" "iiiii" "shhhh" and children say fish) - 5.
-Brief, clear, explicit instruction8 in letter names, the sound(s) associated with the letters, and how letters are shaped and formed9
+- listening to and creating variations on books with rhyming or alliteration - singing certain songs (e.g., "Willoughby, Wallaby Woo," "Down by the Bay," "The Name Game," "Apples and Bananas") - sorting pictures and objects by a sound or sounds in the name of each object - playing games and leading transitions that feature play with sounds (e.g., alliteration games, a transition that asks all children whose names begin with the "mmm" sound to move to the next activity) - engaging in "robot talk" or the like (e.g., the teacher has a robot-sounding puppet say the sounds "ffff" "iiii" "shhhhh," and children say "fish")

+5. Brief, clear, systematic, and explicit instruction 10 in letter names, the sound(s) associated with the letters, and how the letters are shaped and formed 11

-Instruction that has been shown to be effective in fostering development of letter-sound knowledge is supported by tools such as:
+Instruction that has been shown to be effective in fostering the development of letter-sound knowledge is supported by tools and practices such as:

-- · a high-quality alphabet chart

-- cards with children's names

-- other key words to associate with letter-sounds (e.g., d is for dinosaur)

-- alphabet books with appropriate key words

-- references throughout the day (e.g., "That sign says the store is open.
-The first letter is o.
-It makes the "oh" sound: ooopen.")
+- a high-quality alphabet chart12 - cards with children's names - attention to how the teacher and children form and articulate sounds13 - opportunities to write the letters while learning their sounds - alphabet books with appropriate keywords (please see the first bullet of this Essential) - lowercase letters embedded in pictures of objects that begin with a primary sound of that letter (e.g., a lowercase "a" embedded in the image of an apple) - references throughout the day (e.g., "That sign says the store is open.
+The first letter is 'o.'
+It makes the 'oh' sound: ooooopen.")

-Research suggests that we should set a benchmark of children naming 18 upper case and 15 lower case letters by the end of pre-K10 and should teach letter-sound associations, rather than letter names or sounds alone.11
+Research suggests that we should set a benchmark of children naming 18 uppercase and 15 lowercase letters by the end of prekindergarten and should teach letter-sound associations rather than letter names or sounds alone.
+High-frequency word instruction is not appropriate for prekindergarten.

-6. Interactions around writing12
+6. Interactions around writing 14

 Adults engage in deliberate interactions with children around writing.
-Opportunities for children to write their name, informational, narrative, and other texts that are personally meaningful to them are at the heart of writing experiences.
-These deliberate interactions around writing include the use of interactive writing and scaffolded writing techniques.
+Opportunities for children to write their names, informational, narrative, and other texts that are personally meaningful to them are at the heart of writing experiences.
+Children progress through a series of phases of writing development, from drawing as writing to scribbling to letter-like forms to random letter strings to representing some sounds in words with letters to (after preschool) representing all sounds in words.
+Attention should focus on sharing ideas, rather than just forming letters and spelling words, as children move through phases of writing development.
+Deliberate interactions around writing include the use of interactive writing and scaffolded writing techniques.

-- Interactive writing involves children in contributing to a piece of writing led by the teacher.
-With the teacher's support, children determine the message, count the words, stretch words, listen for sounds within words, think about letters that represent those sounds, and write some of the letters.
-The teacher uses the interactive writing as an opportunity for instruction, for example regarding the directionality of writing, purposes for writing, and specific letter-sound relationships. - Scaffolded writing involves the individual child in generating a message the child would like to write.
+- Interactive writing involves children in contributing to a piece of writing in which the teacher leads the writing and addresses children's developmental strengths and needs through explicit teaching, modeling, and involving children in writing in order to jointly compose a text.
+With the teacher's support, children determine/compose the content of the message, count the words, stretch words, listen for sounds within words, think about letters that represent those sounds, and write some of the letters.
+The teacher uses interactive writing as an opportunity for instruction-for example, regarding the directionality of writing, purposes for writing, and specific soundletter relationships. - Scaffolded writing involves the individual child in generating a message the child would like to write.
 The message is negotiated and repeated with the child until it is internalized.
 The teacher draws one line for each word in the message using a highlighter or pen.
-The child writes one "word" per line, where "word" might be a scribble, letter-like forms, random letter strings, one or a few letters within the word, or all sounds within the word, depending on the child's writing ability.
-The teacher and the child read and reread the message.
+The child writes one "word" per line, where the "word" might be a scribble, letter-like form, random letter string, or one or a few letters within the word.